sumneko/w3x2lni/docs/en-us/README.md

 > What is this?

-W3x2Lni is a wc3 map management tool, we hope it resolves issues you confronted when you are making your map.
+W3x2Lni is a wc3 map management tool.
+It helps you to manage your maps when developing or publishing.

 > What can it do?